JessKaria/project-2/README.md

 ![here](https://github.com/JessKaria/project-2/blob/main/Untitled%20design%20(2).png?raw=true)

-## Bugs !
+## Bugs!

-Currently some movies don't have recommendations.
-We should have filtered them too, the first two numbers on pagination are also not working and we are hoping to fix.
+Currently, some movies don't have recommendations.
+We should have filtered them too, the first two numbers on pagination are also not working, and we are hoping to fix.

 ## Potential future features